What can we help you with?

 Getting started with ELEX WooCommerce Request a Quote plugin

-Once the plugin is installed and activated, you can go to the Dashboard > Plugins > Installed Plugins > ELEX WooCommerce Request a Quote Plugin> Settings.
+Once the plugin is installed and activated, you can go to the Dashboard > Plugins > Installed Plugins > ELEX WooCommerce Request a Quote Plugin> Settings > General Settings.

 The settings are as shown below.

-- Add to Quote Button Action: You can choose the action to be performed when the customers click on the Add to Quote button.
+Open Quote Form: You can choose the action to be performed when the customers click on the Add to Quote button.

-Open Request a Quote Page: When the customer clicks on the Add to Quote button, they will see a hypertext – ‘Browse the List’.
-When they click on it, they will be redirected to the Quote page where they can add the number of products, and fill in the details on the form to place the order.
+In a New Page: When the customer clicks on the Add to Quote button, they will be redirected to a new page with the quote form where they can add the number of products, and fill in the details on the form to place the order.

-When the customer clicks on the Add to Quote button, the Browse the List will be displayed as:
+When the customer clicks on the Add to Quote > Quote List button, it will be displayed as: